johannilsson/sthlmtraveling/README.markdown

 * If necessary run Fix Project Properties under Android Tools.
 * Now you should be able to run the tests.
 Choose Run As Android JUnit Test.

-To run the tests from a terminal just type in.
-Note, you must have both the application and the tests application deployed before.
+To run the tests from a terminal: Note, you must have both the application and the tests application deployed before.

     adb shell am instrument -w com.markupartist.sthlmtraveling.tests/android.test.InstrumentationTestRunner